jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/dataTypesAndScoping/dataTypesAndScoping.md

 function sayHello() {
   const message = "Hello, world!";
 }
-console.log(message); // ReferenceError: message is not defined
+console.log(message);
 ```

 ### Global Scope

-Global scope is then when a variable is defined outside of a function, and is therefore accessible throughout the entire program, hence the name `global`.
+Global scope is then when a variable is defined outside of a function, therein making it accessible throughout the entire program, hence the name `global`.
 Let's take the example from above, and move the variable `message` outside of the function `sayHello()`.
 Just like so: